 Get a charitable giving rider.

-An alternative to purchasing a second life insurance policy to leave to your favorite charity is to add a charitable giving rider to your existing policy.
+There is an alternative to purchasing a second life insurance policy to leave to your favorite charity.
+You could add a charitable giving rider to your existing policy.

 Life insurance riders are essentially add-ons to your policy that extend coverage and provide for additional benefits.

-Usually, charitable giving riders are only allowed for policies of over $1 million, and often, it won’t raise your premium or reduce your family’s payout.
+Usually, charitable giving riders are only allowed for policies of over $1 million.
+And oftentimes, it won’t raise your premium or reduce your family’s payout.

 Just make sure that the charity is a qualified 501(c)3 charity.
 501(c)3 is the IRS’ designation for verified nonprofit organizations.

-Take the time to look into your life insurance company’s riders to see if it may be possible to tack one on to your life insurance.
+Take the time to look into your life insurance company’s riders.
+See if it may be possible to tack one on to your life insurance.

-Your charity can take out a policy on you.
+Your charity beneficiary can take out a policy on you.

-Another option far fewer people are aware of is the possibility of asking your favorite charity to take a life insurance policy out on you.
+Another option far fewer people are aware of is asking your favorite charity to take a life insurance policy out on you.

-Here’s how it works: Generally, when a charity purchases a life insurance policy for an individual, you pay the premiums every year, which count as a tax-deductible gift to the charity.
+Here’s how it works.
+Generally, when a charity purchases a life insurance policy for an individual, you pay the premiums every year.
+The premiums count as a tax-deductible gift to the charity.

-Entering into a life insurance agreement with an individual is a long-term commitment, even if you are the person paying the premiums.
-You may find more success with a request of this nature at a larger nonprofit which has more bandwidth to manage such a large financial transaction.
+Entering into a life insurance agreement with an individual is a long-term commitment.
+Even if you are the person paying the premiums.
+You may find more success with a request of this nature at a larger nonprofit.
+They would have more bandwidth to manage such a large financial transaction.

-While you aren’t likely to fund a ton of organizations willing to partner with you in purchasing a life insurance policy, it never hurts to call and ask.
+You probably won’t find a ton of organizations willing to partner with you in purchasing a life insurance policy.
+But it never hurts to call and ask.

 You can also give back to people in need, leaving a legacy in your wake.
 Whether you’re leaving behind a significant amount of money, like $1 million, or a smaller one, like $100,000, your monthly premiums can make a major difference.